 The overarching theme of the laboratory is to understand the role of reactive species and mitochondrial mechanisms in neuronal disorders.
 Research in the laboratory is focused on three major areas.

-Oxidative stress and mitochondrial dysfunction in temporal lobe epilepsy
+Oxidative stress and mitochondrial dysfunction in epilepsy

 Epilepsy is a recent addition to the diverse array of acute and chronic neurological disorders in which the role of oxidative stress and mitochondrial dysfunction is rapidly emerging.
 Work from our laboratory has identified distinct subcellular sources and mechanisms of seizure-induced free radical production and impaired mitochondrial redox status.
 Ongoing efforts are aimed at determining the role of mitochondrial dysfunction and oxidative mechanisms in epileptogenesis.